manni8436/Legend-of-the-Greek-Gods/README.md

 also in this section add any links to wireframes, mockups, diagrams or anything that was used in the design process of the website.

+(wireframes)

+After careful planning and a lot of adding, editing, removing i finally made a wireframe that I was happy with and was my final work for the website